projectsophon/df-plugin-dev-server/README.md

 From main directory you can execute commands to build and start docker image:

-To build & run without getting promped docker output simply run (with -d):
+To build & run without getting prompted for docker output simply run (with -d):

 `docker-compose -f docker-compose.yml up -d --build --remove-orphans`

-To just run existing image without build, remove: `--build --remove-orphans`
+To run an existing image without building, remove `--build --remove-orphans`:

+`docker-compose -f docker-compose.yml up -d`

 To stop you should use `stop`.
 To stop and delete use `down`: